lamm-mit/DyFraNet/README.md

 python3 main.py --batch_size 32
                 --numframe N

-### To download our pre-trained model, please download and save it as './model/...' separately from the link below:
+### To download our pre-trained model, please download and unzip it to the currnet foler from the link below:

 https://www.dropbox.com/s/9phk9osmzzpbh66/model.zip?dl=0